ralismark/ralismark.github.io/_posts/2020-07-04-binary-search.md

 ---
 layout: post
-title: You don't know binary search
+title: You Don't Know Binary Search
 tags: algos
 excerpt: How to never write a binary search wrong again
 ---